gilbh/PyHiddenGUI/README.md

 terminal_mode = is_raspbian()
 ```

 In this example, the code automatically sets `terminal_mode` to True if running in Raspberry Pi, and the code will run without **PySimpleGUI** and without generating costly GUI elements.
-(Obviously RPi can run GUI, but you can save a lot of ram/cpu resources by running apps as GUI-less).
+(Obviously RPi can run GUI, but you can save a lot of ram/cpu resources by running apps as GUI-less.
+It will also run on a RPi Lite without any GUI libraries installed).

 ### Loading preconfigured settings
 You would probably want to have some control over the values of the GUI.